RedisLabs/redislabs-docs/content/rs/references/client_references/client_java.md

 Jedis does not support SSL connections natively.
 For an added security measure, you can secure the connection using [stunnel](https://redislabs.com/blog/using-stunnel-to-secure-redis) or this [Jedis fork](https://github.com/RedisLabs/jedis) that has been added with SSL support.

-## Reading and Writing Data with Jedis
+## Reading and writing data with Jedis

 Once connected to Redis, you can start reading and writing data.
 The following code snippet writes the value `bar` to the Redis key `foo`, reads it back, and prints it: